Laurent-Tupin/pynut/README.md

     @oth.dec_stopProcessTimeOut(int_secondesLimit = 10, returnIfTimeOut = False)
     def function_TO_DECORATE(*args, **kwarks):
-    ''' This decorators allow to stop a process if it is too long For example, testing a folder existence might be very very long...
+    ''' This decorators allow to stop a process if it is too long For example, testing a folder existence might be very very long...'''
-        '''

 Temporary documentation for nutApi :